Marion Correctional Institution (Ohio): History

-Marion Correctional Institution boasts a rich history of inventive inmate programs.
+Marion Correctional Institution (MCI) has hosted several inmate education and rehabilitation programs.
 In the 1970s, it hosted the unit-managed "Project Newgate" initiative, which introduced college programming for Ohio inmates.
 Participants in the MCI program were granted furlough release one year before their actual release, during which they pursued college courses to continue after their prison release.
 The prison was also home to Ohio's initial residential inmate drug rehabilitation program, "Papillon," during the same period.
-The institution was notable for hosting the nation's inaugural prison-sponsored AMVETS chapter, and during the 1980s, its staff organized the world's first all-inmate chapter of the Red Cross.
+The institution hosted a prison-sponsored AMVETS chapter.
+During the 1980s, its staff organized an all-inmate chapter of the Red Cross.

-A pivotal legal development occurred with Taylor vs. Perini, a case filed in 1969 that marked a significant federal court intervention in Ohio's prison operations.
+In 1969, inmates filed Taylor vs. Perini, a lawsuit that marked a federal court intervention in Ohio's prison operations.
 The lawsuit alleged a range of constitutional rights violations of inmates at Marion Correctional Institution.
 Through negotiations, a consent decree was established, outlining various operational changes that the institution agreed to implement.
-Due to ongoing disputes regarding compliance with the consent decree, a "Special Master" was appointed by the Federal Court in 1975 to oversee its execution.
-This "Special Master," Vincent Nathan, a Toledo attorney without prior corrections experience, assumed this role.
+Due to ongoing disputes regarding compliance with the consent decree, a Special Master was appointed by the Federal Court in 1975 to oversee its execution.
+Vincent Nathan, a Toledo attorney without prior corrections experience, took the role of Special Master.
 The Taylor vs. Perini case concluded in 1991.

-Inmates at MCI have showcased their talents through holiday musical pageants during Christmas and Easter.
-The Prison News Network (PNN), an advanced television production studio (now defunct due to inmates' misuse of computers for illicit purposes), generated high-quality video content for the institution's closed-circuit television channel.
-MCI was also the location of the nation's inaugural interfaith housing unit (which was later closed due to a Covid outbreak at MCI), where inmates from Jewish, Muslim, and Christian faiths resided together and engaged in programs to deepen their religious commitments while gaining an understanding of other faiths.
+Inmates at MCI participate in holiday musical pageants during Christmas and Easter.
+The Prison News Network (PNN), a television production studio (now defunct due to inmates' misuse of computers for illicit purposes) produced video content for the institution's closed-circuit television channel.
+MCI was the location of the nation's inaugural interfaith housing unit (which was later closed due to a COVID-19 outbreak at MCI), where Jewish, Muslim, and Christian inmates resided together and engaged in programs to deepen their religious commitments and understanding of each other's faiths.
 In 1992, the institution obtained accreditation.